 A reporting entity should determine whether deferred taxes need to be included in the carrying amount of a disposal group classified as held for sale.
 According to ASC 360-10-20, a disposal group represents assets to be disposed of together as a group in a single transaction and liabilities directly associated with those assets that will be transferred in the transaction.
 A determination of whether deferred tax assets and liabilities should be included in the disposal group depends on whether the buyer will acquire any of the tax attributes and succeed to the tax basis of assets and liabilities.
 If the buyer will be acquiring tax benefits or assuming tax liabilities (otherwise known as "inside" basis difference), deferred taxes should be included in the disposal group.
-While the determination ultimately depends on the terms of the sale and the provisions of the relevant tax law in the applicable jurisdiction, in general sales of assets and liabilities and tax attributes carrying over to the buyer.
+While the determination ultimately depends on the terms of the sale and the provisions of the relevant tax law in the applicable jurisdiction, in general sales of asset groups in the form of the sale of the shares of a corporation would result in the tax bases of assets and liabilities and tax attributes carrying over to the buyer.
 Conversely, a sale of an asset group that is structured as the sale of assets and liabilities will result in the buyer establishing a new tax basis in those assets and liabilities.